lpcs007/AmazonFlexUnlimitedSUPERCHARGED/README.md

 It only exits if it encounters a CAPTCHA.

 ## Detect CAPTCHA
 Starting 2023, Amazon now asks suspected bot-users to confirm that they are human through completing a CAPTCHA in the Flex app.
-If the script encounters this, it will send you an ntfy notification and exit the script entirely.
+If the script encounters this, it will send the request to Anti-Captcha to solve and then try grab the block automatically.
+You need to create an account on [anti-captcha.com](http://getcaptchasolution.com/hlea5kofup).

 ## Randomized refresh interval
 "refreshInterval" in config.js has been split into two: